martingtaylor/stine/README.md

 ## Future Enhancement
 1. Complete the Unit and System Integration test.
 2. Additional descoped field should be added.
+3. Refactor the edit page back into the main page to form one html and route per table.
+4. Make the delete button appearance controlled by JINGA2.
+5. Refactor the POST and DELETE routes code.

 ## Conclusions
 The STINE application does not run as specified, in that the main Album GUI does not refresh the select field items with the correct item when reloading previously saved data.
 I feek confident that this problem could be solved given more time and experimentation.
 However, the other tables (Composer, Label and Category) do all demostrate the succesfully perform standard CRUD actions.